ibm-cloud-docs/discovery/schema.md

   "termination_dates": [
     {
       "text": string,
+      "confidence_level": string,
       "location": { "begin": int, "end": int }
     },
     ...
   ]
 }
 ```
+{: codeblock}

 The schema is arranged as follows.

-  - `document`: An object listing basic information about the document, including:
+  - `document`: An object that lists basic information about the document, including:
     - `title`: The document title, if detected.
     - `html`: The full text of the input document in HTML format.
     - `hash`: The MD5 hash of the input document.
-  - `model_id`: The analysis model to be used to classify the document.
-The default is `contracts`.
+  - `model_id`: The analysis model to be used by the service.
+For the `/v1/element_classification` and `/v1/comparison` methods, the default is `contracts`.
+For the `/v1/tables` method, the default is `tables`.
+These defaults apply to the stand-alone methods and to the methods' use in batch-processing requests.
   - `model_version`: The version of the analysis model specified by the value of the `model_id` parameter.
   - `elements`: An array of the document elements detected by the service.
     - `location`: The location of the element as defined by its `begin` and `end` indexes.